-4. Dry Mouth (aka Xerostamia)
+4. Dry Mouth (aka Xerostomia)

 This is the rough, cottony feeling you get when your saliva flow slows.
 If you feel that, check your breath.
 You are a prime candidate for bad breath.
 Some causes of dry mouth can be mouth breathing, alcohol or coffee consumption, and medications (more on that in a moment).

 Smoking, especially cigarette smoking, creates a chronic ‘smoker’s breath’.
-In the best cases, this odor smells of the tobacco and chemicals… and that’s not very good.
-The longterm effects are much worse.
+In the best cases, this odor smells of the tobacco and chemicals… and that's not very good.
+The long term effects are much worse.
 Researchers found the chemicals and compounds released from smoking lead to dry mouth and reduced salivary flow.
 Both of these lead to a build-up of bad bacteria which can result in bad breath.
 Smoking can also lead to periodontal disease and cancers of the mouth.
-Bad breath would be the least of your problems once these develop.
+Bad breath would be the least of your concerns once these develop.

 7. Uncleaned Dentures or Dental Appliances